vickyngo-code/Domain-Adaptation-of-MAD-GAN-and-LUCID-for-Cyberattack-Detection/README.md

 - Train LUCID on CICIDS2017 + CICDDoS2019 and test it on SWaT dataset, and vice versa.
 - Train MAD-GAN on CICIDS2017 + CICDDoS2019 and test it on SWaT dataset, and vice versa.

 More information on the results can be found in the preprint version of my publication attached here as a pdf (to avoid copyright infringements).
 After all, research has to be reproducible!
+For the script I used to measure computational overhead as described in the paper (CPU & RAM usage), see `monitor_v2.ipynb`.

 ## Technical Information
 **CPU**